HumeAI/hume-api-examples/evi/evi-unity-quickstart/README.md

 ## Overview

+This Unity project implements a expressive AI cube that you can talk to with your voice.

-This Unity project demonstrates how to integrate [Hume AI](https://hume.ai)'s [Empathic Voice Interface (EVI)](https://dev.hume.ai/docs/empathic-voice-interface-evi/overview) into Unity applications.
+It demonstrates how to integrate [Hume AI](https://hume.ai)'s [Empathic Voice Interface (EVI)](https://dev.hume.ai/docs/empathic-voice-interface-evi/overview) into Unity applications.
 EVI is a conversational AI that understands and responds to emotional cues in speech.

 This project uses `ai.hume.unity`, a Unity package, hosted on [OpenUPM](https://openupm.com/packages/ai.hume.unity/), that wraps the Hume [.NET SDK](https://github.com/humeai/hume-dotnet-sdk).

-## Features

-- **Real-time voice conversation** with EVI
-- **Microphone capture** and audio streaming
-- **WAV audio playback** of EVI responses
-- **Visual feedback** showing conversation state:
-  - Gray (Idle) - Click to start
-  - Yellow (Connecting) - Establishing connection
-  - Green pulsing (Listening) - EVI is listening to you
-  - Blue pulsing (Speaking) - EVI is responding
-- **Live transcript display** showing your speech and EVI's responses

 ## Prerequisites